 REVIEW AND REASSESS

 Your current staff may have a lot on their plates, so some procedures might be forgotten in the process of completing transactions for the entity.
 If a staff member were to leave, more procedures would fall on someone else’s plate until another person can be hired.
-It is a good idea to review with employees and managers alike the policies designed to prevent fraud.
+It is good practice to review the policies designed to prevent fraud with employees and managers alike.
 If you have any questions HHM stands ready to help.